rohangoel96/blog/_travels/2018-10-19-mysore-dasara.md

 |
 The whole city and even the streets were decked up with lights for the celebrations.
 |
-Entery Gate to the Mysore Palace - much beautiful in itself.
+Entry Gate to the Mysore Palace - much beautiful in itself.
 |
 A temple brightly lit inside the palace''s premises.
 |